tidepool-org/data-model/device-data/types/basal/temp.md

 [ingestion, storage, client] An integer value representing a duration of time in milliseconds.

-**Range**: The new platform APIs expect this value to be >= 0 and <= 86400000 (the number of milliseconds in twenty-four hours), as no pump manufacturer that we know of currently allows the programming of a temporary basal rate for longer than twenty-four hours.
+	QUICK SUMMARY
+	Required:
+		jellyfish: yes
+		platform: yes
+	Type: Integer value representing milliseconds.
+	Range:
+		min: 0
+		max: 86400000
 <!-- start duration -->

 Unlike on [`scheduled`](./scheduled.md) basals, both the legacy jellyfish ingestion API and the new platform APIs *require* a `duration` on every `temp` basal since an insulin pump user is always required to program a duration for a temporary basal rate interval along with the desired temporary rate (or percentage of active rate) itself.

+The new platform APIs expect this value to be >= 0 and <= 86400000 (the number of milliseconds in twenty-four hours), as no pump manufacturer that we know of currently allows the programming of a temporary basal rate for longer than twenty-four hours.

 <!-- end duration -->